-Single-phase induction motor is operated by one power phase and used for domestic and industrial uses.
-The characteristics of a one-phase IM is similar to that of a three-phase.
-The three-phase is a self-starting motor but a single phase Induction motor is not a self-starting motor as it cannot develop starting torque.
-Three-phase develops starting torque by means of RMF.
-An AC motor can be started by means of an external source but it requires more space.
-It requires about 30% more space than that of a three-phase motor.
-In this article, we shall discuss what is a single-phase Induction motor, construction, working, types, starting methods, why it is not self-starting, advantages, and applications.
+The operation of the Single-phase induction motor can be done through a single power phase and used in domestic as well as industries.
+The main characteristic of this kind of motor is the same as that of a three-phase.
+This motor starts automatically (self) but a 1-phase Induction motor will not start automatically because it cannot expand starting torque.
+3-phase expands starting torque through a rotating magnetic field.
+An AC motor starts through an exterior source however it needs an extra space of about 30% than a three-phase motor.
+We shall discuss what is a single-phase Induction motor, construction, working, types, starting methods, why it is not self-starting, advantages, and applications.

 These are the small rating motors, so these are called fractional KW motors.
 These are used for domestic purposes.
 The essential components of this motor are a rotor which is a rotating part, a stator winding which is stationary.
 It has got two parts one main winding and one auxiliary winding.
 The auxiliary winding is arranged at 90 degrees to the main field winding.
 The stator and rotor of this motor are shown in the figure below.

 Structurally this motor is the same as that of a polyphase with a squirrel cage rotor.
 The common difference between a one-phase and a Polyphase is the placement of the winding.
 Normally, one winding is placed on the stator of this motor which produces a stationary MMF with alternating time, whereas in a polyphase winding is displaced at an angle of 120° which produces a rotating MMF with stationary time.